CLIS-WPI/Causal-XAI/smart-factory-readme.md

 # Smart Factory Simulation with AGV Beamforming

 ## Project Overview
 This project simulates an indoor smart factory environment featuring Autonomous Guided Vehicles (AGVs) with dynamic beamforming adaptation.
-The simulation uses Sionna (NVIDIA's deep learning-based wireless simulator) to model beamforming adaptation, causal inference, and explainable AI for 6G massive MIMO research.
+The simulation uses Sionna NVIDIA' to simulate how the beam changes dynamically when an AGV moves behind an obstacle, temporarily blocking the LoS (Line of Sight), forcing the BS (Base Station) to switch beams to maintain connectivity.

 ## Environment Specifications